pi-hole/docs/docs/guides/dns/cloudflared.md

 ### Updating `cloudflared`

 The `cloudflared` tool will not receive updates through the package manager.
 However, you should keep the program update to date.
-You can either do this manually (e.g. by watching their [repo](https://github.com/cloudflare/cloudflared)), or via a cron script.
+You can either do this manually (e.g. by watching their [repo](https://github.com/cloudflare/cloudflared) for new releases), or via a cron script.

 The procedure for updating depends on how you configured the `cloudflared` binary.